 I was trained as an interdisciplinary Communication scholar whose research spans the disciplines of cultural sociology, political science, media industry studies, and cultural studies.
 My area of expertise lies in television/video news, populism, partisan identification, and the cultural politics of race, class, and gender.

 My research has argued for a new conceptual approach to media partisanship, one that questions the extent to which its popular conceptualization is really about political ideology.
 To rely only on a left-right ideological schema to define conservative outlets like Fox News is to miss how they manufacture partisanship as an identity style.
 To capture the critical relationship between ideology and aesthetics, my work combines a political lens with a cultural one and develops an interpretative framework that synthesizes theories of partisan identification (Iyengar), market positioning (Ries and Trout), Gramscian hegemony (Hall, Williams), class/cultural analysis (Bourdieu), and the sociology of morals (Lamont).
-My research on conservative media also innovates a multi-modal, semiotic analysis for deconstructing populist media discourse, one that accounts for its visual and performative elements and not just its verbal-rhetorical qualities (Laclau).
-Informed by critical theories of race, gender, and performativity (Butler), my analysis of political media seeks to reveal how the embodied race and gendered identities of political communicators can facilitate or hinder their ability to execute populist performance strategies on-air.

-My early refereed publications used cultural genealogies of populist political discourse to explain the resonance of Fox News’s rhetorical framing of the Great Recession economic crisis.
-Building from this genealogical method, my first monograph Fox Populism (Cambridge, 2019) maps the points of convergence between US political history and the history of television news and identifies the key economic, political, and cultural trends that converged in the 1990s to create hospitable conditions for Fox’s partisan branding strategy.
 I explain how this strategy relied on the development of technological infrastructures and deregulation that expanded the range of channel options, partisan polarization in the political arena, and, crucially, content production that understood how to effectively use tabloid presentational techniques to formulate a “counter-elite” news aesthetic.
 By marrying literatures on populism and the postwar conservative movement with television and journalism studies scholarship, Fox Populism seeks to capture the complexity of Fox’s partisan mode of address and the overdetermined nature of the network’s unlikely rise to cable news dominance.

 Since Fox Populism’s release, I have contributed book chapters to several edited volumes on journalism, populism, and political theory.
 My chapter in A.J.
 Bauer and Anthony Nadler’s pathbreaking book News on the Right (Oxford, 2019) illustrates how conservative media has weaponized country music to bolster their populist communication strategies.
-Where this chapter explores the intersection of politics and music to further elaborate the political-cultural approach to partisan media that I develop in Fox Populism, my most recent piece in the forthcoming Oxford Handbook of Illiberalism addresses the book’s unfinished business.
+Where this chapter explores the intersection of politics and music to further elaborate the political-cultural approach to partisan media that I developed in Fox Populism, my most recent piece in the Oxford Handbook of Illiberalism (2023) addresses the book’s unfinished business.
 In “The Illiberalism of Fox News: Theorizing nationalism and populism through the case of conservative America’s number one news source,” I explain the discursive similarities and differences between populist and nationalist political traditions and conduct a textual analysis of Fox’s current number one show Tucker Carlson Tonight to demonstrate the network’s Trump era turn toward anti-immigration politics and ethno-nationalism.

 Much of the academic research and popular media commentary today is about “mis/disinformation,” and this discussion has revolved primarily around epistemological issues.
 My recent work addresses this debate head-on and asserts that it should be focused on questions of culture and identity as much as questions of facticity and technological affordances.
 My book chapter in Silvio Waisbord and Howard Tumber’s edited volume Routledge Companion to Media Disinformation and Populism (2021) examines how — in the pivotal months of February and March 2020 — the Trump administration and Fox News downplayed the severity of the Covid-19 virus, repeatedly suggesting it was no more dangerous than the “standard flu.”
 I use this example to stress the perils of partisan news styles (when taken to their extreme) and to demonstrate the persuasiveness of populist moral framing and the identitarian pull of aesthetic style.
 I was selected for a speaking role at the “What Comes After Disinformation Studies?”
 ICA preconference in Paris, France in April 2022.
 The talk I presented that day was entitled, “The power of news style and the limits of technology: Thinking beyond the ‘infocentric’ orientation of disinformation studies,” and it will be published online this January by UNC’s open-source platform Bulletin of Information, Technology, and Public Life.